-In order to be reimbursed for NEMT (Non-emergency Medical Transportation) services through LogistiCare, SMVs (specialized medical vehicles) must maintain the following requirements:
+In order to be reimbursed for NEMT (non-emergency medical transportation) services through LogistiCare, SMVs (specialized medical vehicles) must maintain the following requirements:

-- Currently certified by Wisconsin Medicaid, in addition to being contracted with LogistiCare. - Maintain the minimum insurance as noted in DHS 105.39 (1) and (2) Wis.
+- Currently certified by Wisconsin Medicaid, in addition to being contracted with LogistiCare. - Maintain the minimum insurance as noted in DHS 105.39(1) and (2), Wis.
 Admin.
-Code.

-- Vehicles and all components must comply with or exceed the manufacturers, state and federal, safety and mechanical operating and maintenance standards for the particular vehicle used under the contract. - Maintain a current Motor Bus/Human Service Vehicle Inspection (SP4162), completed by the State Patrol, at all times, for each vehicle.
+Code. - Vehicles and all components must comply with or exceed the manufacturers, state and federal, safety and mechanical operating and maintenance standards for the particular vehicle used under the contract.